aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 tool.
 The reader is expected to have basic knowledge of the Move language, as well as basic principles of pre/post condition specifications
 (see e.g. [this article][PRE_POST_REFERENCE]).
-For examples of specifications, we refer to the [Diem framework documentation][FRAMEWORK] which has specifications embedded.
+For examples of specifications, we refer to the [Aptos framework documentation][APTOS_FRAMEWORK] which has specifications embedded.

 ---